 “Could you teach me how to use mine?”
 "Por supuesto!"--Of course!
 And a few minutes later, I knew how to play road rage, make a call, and best of all, pick a language—English.
 It is still Greek to me, but I love our young friends who can figure out anything with buttons and lights!
 When I told Lester about where we were heading, he introduced me to Gabriella, a member of the Church, and shared his story of “still thinking” about the gospel.
 I reassured him that Brigham Young studied for two years prior to his baptism.
 “Thinking” can be a good thing.
 So can “doing.”

-Our friend Maria from the temple was going to meet us,
+Our friend Maria from the temple was

 but we were not at the station, and we were in Nicaragua now, so the Costa Rican SIM card was void.
 Five taxistas wanting our business tried to help us find connections, to no avail.
 Finally, one walked us to a little pulperia vendor in a gas station garage who shared his land line.
 The list Elder Alvarado printed for me came in handy.
 We called every number that worked.